AcademySoftwareFoundation/OpenTimelineIO/docs/data-model/otio-core.md

 This property specifies `Effect` objects applied, in order, to the `Item`.

+_EDITOR'S NOTE_: Why are effects and transitions different?

 #### markers

 This property specifies `Marker` objects associated with the object.